Cherednik algebras and Calogero-Moser cells: Hecke families

 \item Whenever $e$ is any non-negative integer (satisfying the conditions of the Theorem), the Calogero-Moser families have been computed by~\cite{bellamy} for rational values of $k$, because this computation relied on I. Gordon's result.
 His method can nevertheless be extended to any value of $k$, once M. Martino's result has been established~\cite{martino 2}. \end{itemize}

-It was also Conjectured by M. Martino that, whenever $c$ is generic, then the Calogero-Moser $c$-families and the Hecke $k^\sharp$-families coincide.
-A counter-example has been recently found by U. Thiel~\cite{thiel}.
+It was also conjectured by M. Martino that, whenever $c$ is generic, then the Calogero-Moser $c$-families and the Hecke $k^\sharp$-families coincide.
+A counter-example has been found by U. Thiel~\cite{thiel}.

-Thanks to his computations, U. Thiel has also obtained new cases of Conjecture~\FAM~amongst the exceptional complex reflection groups~\cite[Theorem~25.4]{thiel thesis}.
-It must be noticed that M. Chlouveraki has computed the partitions into Hecke families for exceptional groups~\cite{chlouveraki LNM} in all cases, while U. Thiel has computed the partition into Calogero-Moser families for some (not all) exceptional groups, and mainly in the generic parameter case.
-We summarize his results in the generic case:
+U. Thiel has also obtained many cases of Conjecture~\FAM~amongst the exceptional complex reflection groups~\cite[Theorem~25.4]{thiel thesis}.
+His algorithm has recently been improved by Thiel and the first author~\cite{bonnafe thiel} and new cases have been settled~\cite[Theorem~5.15]{bonnafe thiel}.
+It must be noticed that M. Chlouveraki has computed the partitions into Hecke families for exceptional groups~\cite{chlouveraki LNM} in all cases, while the partition into Calogero-Moser families is known only for some exceptional groups, and mainly in the generic parameter case.
+Comparison of both sides gives the following result (note that $G_{23}=\Wrm(H_3)$ and $G_{28}=\Wrm(F_4)$):